 We expect that there will continue to be a number of federal and state proposals to implement governmental pricing controls and limit the growth of healthcare costs, including the cost of prescription drugs.
 For example, the ACA, enacted in March 2010, was expected to have a significant impact on the health care industry and result in expanded coverage for the uninsured.
 With regard to pharmaceutical products, among other things, ACA was expected to expand and increase industry rebates for drugs covered under Medicaid programs and make changes to the coverage requirements under the Medicare Part D program.
 We cannot predict the impact of ACA on pharmaceutical companies as many of the ACA reforms require the promulgation of detailed regulations implementing the statutory provisions which has not yet occurred.
-In addition, both Congress and the President have expressed their intention to repeal the ACA and as a result certain sections of the ACA have not been fully implemented or were effectively repealed.
-These actions add to the uncertainty of the changes enacted as part of ACA, and we continue to evaluate how the ACA and recent efforts to repeal and replace or limit the implementation of the ACA will impact our business.
+There remain judicial and Congressional challenges to certain aspects of the ACA.
+While Congress has not passed comprehensive repeal legislation, several bills affecting the implementation of certain taxes under the ACA were signed into law, and one of these laws was subject to federal judicial review.
+The subject tax was ruled unconstitutional, and on March 2, 2020, the United States Supreme Court granted the petitions for writs of certiorari to review that ruling and allocated one hour for oral arguments, which occurred on November 10, 2020.
+A decision from the Supreme Court is with a ruling from the Court expected in spring 2021.
+It is unclear how such litigation and other efforts to repeal and replace the ACA will impact the ACA, the pharmaceutical industry generally, and our business.

 In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
 These new laws may result in additional reductions in Medicare and other healthcare funding.
-For example, as a result of the Budget Control Act of 2011, providers are subject to Medicare payment reductions of 2% per fiscal year through 2025 unless additional Congressional action is taken.
-In addition, the American Taxpayer Relief Act of 2012 reduced Medicare payments to several providers and increased the statute of limitations period for the government to recover overpayments from providers from three to five years.
+For example, as a result of the Budget Control Act of 2011, providers are subject to Medicare payment reductions of 2% per fiscal year through 2030 unless additional Congressional action is taken.
+The Coronavirus Aid, Relief and Economic Security Act, or CARES Act, which was signed into law in March 2020 and is designed to provide financial support and resources to individuals and businesses affected by the COVID-19 pandemic, suspended the 2% Medicare sequester from May 1, 2020 through December 31, 2020, and extended the sequester by one year, through 2030.
+The 2021 Consolidated Appropriations Act was subsequently signed into law on December 27, 2020 and extends the CARES Act suspension period to March 31, 2021.

 Further, there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which have resulted in several recent Congressional inquiries and proposed federal and state legislation designed to, among other things, bring more transparency to product pricing, contain the cost of drugs, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for products.